Reusable Slotwise Mechanisms: Proposed Method: RSM - Reusable Slotwise Mechanisms

-\textbf{\textit{Step 2. }} \textbf{Select a mechanism for $s^n_t$}: $\psi(\cdot)$ takes three arguments as inputs: $cci$ which is the central contextual information from Step 1, $s^n_t$, and $a_t$, feeds them to an MLP which outputs the logits $\log \pi_1, \dots, \pi_M$ of a categorical distribution over $M$ possible choices of mechanisms.
-During training, mechanism selection is carried out by using a $\mathsf{Gumbel-max}$ layer \cite{maddison2016concrete, DBLP:conf/iclr/JangGP17} on top of $\psi'$s outputs, and for inference at test time, we simply pick the $\mathsf{argmax}$ of $\pi_i'$s as the selected mechanism.
+\textbf{\textit{Step 2. }} \textbf{Select one mechanism for $s^n_t$}: $\psi(\cdot)$ takes two arguments as inputs, $\mathsf{cci}$ from Step 1 and $s^n_t$, to output the logits of a categorical distribution $\pi_{1:M}$ over $M$ possible choices of mechanisms.
+We employ a hard $\mathsf{Gumbel\text{-}softmax}$ layer with Straight-through Trick \citep{maddison2016concrete, DBLP:conf/iclr/JangGP17} on top of $\psi$'s outputs, as described in Equation \ref{eq:pi}, to select the mechanism.